hdr-bgnn/Morphology-analysis/README.md

 ```

 ## 6- Visualize Morphological Traits
-A [jupyter notebook](Scripts/Morphology_dev.ipynb) is provided that will allow generation/visualization morphological traits for some sample data.
+A [jupyter notebook](Scripts/Morphology_dev.ipynb) is provided that will allow generation and visualization of morphological traits for some sample data.

 ### Setup
 Ensure this repository has been cloned and you are in the base directory.